mingshuwang/mingshu-website/content/publication/enlighten-244638/index.md

   and Western China are characterized by a primate urban system and low levels of inter-city polycentricity.
 We hypothesize the major economic, political, and geographical processes underlying observed patterns.
-publication: '*Environment and Planning B: Urban Analytics and City Science*'
+publication: '*Environment and Planning B: Urban Analytics and City Science*, 45(5), pp. 953--972'
 doi: 10.1177/2399808317690155
 links:
 - name: URL